 Gotta Read

-1632 by Eric Flint.
-It’s what started the whole series and while there are books and sub-series you can mostly understand without reading more than the back cover, you will still miss a lot.
+It’s what started the whole series and while there are books, magazine issues, and sub-series you can mostly understand without reading more than the back cover of the main book, you will still miss a lot.
 Just read the book.
-(Baen Publishing)
+Baen even has a free download of the digital version.

 Really Should Read

-Ring of Fire edited by Eric Flint.
-(Baen Publishing)
+Ring of Fire edited by Eric Flint (Baen Publishing)

 1635: The Eastern Front by Eric Flint (Baen Publishing)